AaronTraas/Notes/Recipes/Chicago Deep Dish.md

 **For the Sauce:**
   * While dough rises, heat butter in medium saucepan over medium heat until melted.
-  * Add onion, oregano, and 1/2 teaspoon salt; cook, stirring occasionally, until liquid has evaporated and onion is golden brown, about 5 minutes.
+  * Add onion, oregano, and ½ teaspoon salt; cook, stirring occasionally, until liquid has evaporated and onion is golden brown, about 5 minutes.
   * Add garlic and cook until fragrant, about 30 seconds.
   * Stir in tomatoes and sugar, increase heat to high, and bring to simmer.
-  * Lower heat to medium-low and simmer until reduced to 2 1/2 cups, 25 to 30 minutes.
+  * Lower heat to medium-low and simmer until reduced to 2½ cups, 25 to 30 minutes.
   * Off heat, stir in basil and oil, then season with salt and pepper.

 **To Laminate the Dough:**

   * Adjust oven rack to lower position and heat oven to 425 degrees.
   * Using rubber spatula, turn dough out onto dry work surface and roll into 15- by 12-inch rec-tangle.
-Using offset spatula, spread softened butter over surface of dough, leaving 1/2-inch border along edges.
+Using offset spatula, spread softened butter over surface of dough, leaving ½-inch border along edges.
 Starting at short end, roll dough into tight cylinder.
   * With seam side down, flatten cylinder into 18- by 4-inch rectangle.
 Cut rectangle in half crosswise.
   * Working with 1 half, fold into thirds like business letter; pinch seams together to form ball.
   * Repeat with remaining half.